openwisp/ansible-freeitaliawifi-login-page/README.md

 [![Galaxy](http://img.shields.io/badge/galaxy-openwisp.freeitaliawifi--login--page-blue.svg?style=flat-square)](https://galaxy.ansible.com/openwisp/freeitaliawifi-login-page/)

-This ansible role makes it easy to deploy and upgrade of the standard login page for Free ItaliaWifi federated networks.
+This ansible role makes it easy to deploy and upgrade the standard login page for Free ItaliaWifi federated networks.

 By following the instructions in this repository you will be able to define the parts that make your login page unique (logo, RSS feeds, colors, signup links, ecc.) while retaining the main structure of the page intact in order to upgrade easily over time.

-Tested on **debian** and **ubuntu**.
+This role was tested on **debian** and **ubuntu** systems.

 Usage (tutorial)
 ================

 If you don't know how to use ansible, don't panic, this procedure will guide you step by step.

 If you already know how to use ansible, you can skip this section and jump straight to the "Install this role" section.